-So I just want to start this new post off with an apology, as we haven’t posted in ages!
-We have no excuse other than that we have been slacking, along with the fact that we had our birthday and Christmas in quick succession!
-Our new year’s resolution will definitely be to post on a more regular basis!
+So I just want to start this new post off with an apology, as I haven’t posted for ages.
+I have no excuse other than that I’ve have been slacking, along with the fact that I had my birthday and Christmas in quick succession.
+My new year’s resolution will definitely be to post on a more regular basis!

 Anyway, moving on, today’s post details a few things to avoid when writing your novel, many of which are based on errors I’ve found when reading books.
 The list has been compiled based on what I, as a reader, dislike, but I imagine that my points accurately reflect many other peoples’ opinions.
 A lot of these aren’t new or ground-breaking, but I feel they may be useful to bring to the attention of you writers out there.

 A character arc which feels contrived is a MASSIVE turn off.
 Yes, arcs are necessary components of well-written and well-rounded books, but they should be subtle, not in-your-face and not written as exposition.

 To further explain this using an example –

 Assume your character starts as shy and unable to trust people, but learns how to trust throughout your novel.
 By the end, she has overcome her fear, thus has transitioned from one to the other.
 This is her ‘arc’.
 To show this arc, you should gradually show her behaviour and mindset changing (generally as a result of outside influences and events).
 The key word here is SHOW, and you can show this transition through her actions and dialogue.
 Yes, you can also use her inner thoughts, but do so carefully and sparingly, and don’t just end up explaining things.
 If you start to use inner monologue as a gateway to highlighting the character arc, it will end up feeling insincere.
 See the below as an example of this, taken from my review of FLAWED by Cecelia Ahern.